Hornets vs. Knicks Player Props Betting Odds

 Jalen Brunson Props

+- Saturday's over/under for Jalen Brunson is 25.5.
+That's 5.5 more than his season average.

-- He collects 3.3 rebounds per game, 0.2 fewer than his prop bet on Sunday.
+- He grabs 3.3 rebounds per game, 0.2 fewer than his prop bet on Saturday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.